EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/File-server-resource-management.md

     > Which files are confidential, secret, or contain PII?

-    > The file screen audit report does not list anything, because there are not violations of file screens.
+    > The file screen audit report does not list anything, because there are no violations of file screens.

     > What are the largest files?